DonaldFoss/lzwgc/README.md

 * dictionary size configured in bit width (9..24)
 * reserves topmost token for client; e.g. 0xfff for 12 bits
 * SLOW encoding for large dictionary sizes (linear search)
-* predictable time-space performance, but not especially efficient
+* predictable time-space performance, no allocations after initialization

 The reserved token can be used as an escape or stop word for packaging or a layered (e.g. Huffman) encoding.